gabrielwealth/Quiz-App-by-Olatuja-Gabriel/README.md

 link: https://github.com/gabrielwealth/Quiz-App-by-Olatuja-Gabriel/

+## APP APK
+The APK of the app is hosted on G-Drive.
+To download the APK of the app go to: https://drive.google.com/drive/folders/1OT_OTWBVZNRZrZ4oIGNcUjivSR-mM4kn?usp=sharing .

 ## ABOUT THE APP

-The APK of the app is hosted on G-Drive.
-To download the APK of the app go to: https://drive.google.com/open?id=1phrf5iovufNI235Z57h-aFsz6bkxyH6A
 The app has only three activities: for welcome, Quiz questions and exam summary, which finally intent to send summary to email.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::